 There are some difficult topics in this book, particularly surrounding the main female protagonist Cara.
 In her childhood years she suffers abuse and extreme trauma (underage non-consensual sex, rape.)
 However, A. W. Exley only mentions this in passing as part of Cara’s past.
 Also, Cara’s deceased father was violent and abusive (not in a sexual way), this again is mentioned in passing as part of Cara’s past.
 So if you’re feeling uncomfortable already then I recommend that you don’t read this book.

-If you’re like me and don’t like, but can accept the disturbing/distressing elements of this story, and even get a weird thrill from consensual romance and sexual scenes, then you’ll love this book.
+If you’re like me and don’t like, but can accept the disturbing/distressing elements of this story, and enjoy reading consensual romantic partnerships, then you’ll love this book.
 However, I wouldn’t classify Nefertiti’s Heart as an erotica by any stretch, so if you’re looking for that, you’ll need to look somewhere else.

 Now that’s been dealt with, Nefertiti’s Heart is a Victorian, Steampunk, Historical, Mystery, Thriller and Romance novel.
 Yes this book really does have elements from all of these genres, which definitely makes it more interesting if you ask me.
 On top of that, A. W. Exley knows how to write, there were many humorous moments between characters and witty conversations.
 A book that makes you laugh is without a doubt a good book.